• Free Tours

 The jewel of this structure is the sculpted roof terrace.

-Chimneys, water tanks and ventilation shafts moulded in a way that sets your imagination on fire.
+Chimneys, water tanks and ventilation shafts are sculpted in a way that sets your imagination on fire.

 A lovely bonus is the show apartment furnished from the era transporting you back through time.
 Look out for the wooden gramophone.
 It is my favourite decorative piece.